Bhupendrabhai Patel

-Bhupendrabhai Rajnikant Patel (born 15 July 1962) is an Indian politician who is serving as the currently serving as 17th Chief Minister of Gujarat from September 2021 and also serving as leader of the house in legislative assembly.
-He represented the Ghatlodia Assembly constituency in the Gujarat Legislative Assembly since 2017.
-He is a member of the BJP.
-He started his political career in municipal bodies of Ahmedabad.
+Bhupendrabhai Rajnikant Patel (born 15 July 1962) is an Indian politician who has been serving as the 17th Chief Minister of Gujarat since September 2021.
+He is also serving as leader of the house in legislative assembly.
+He represents the Ghatlodia Assembly constituency in the Gujarat Legislative Assembly since 2017.
+He is a member of the BJP and started his political career working in municipal bodies of Ahmedabad.

 Early life

 Bhupendrabhai Patel was born on 15 July 1962 to Gujarati parents in Ahmedabad, Gujarat, India.
 Bhupendrabhai Patel has received Diploma in Civil Engineering from the Government Polytechnic, Ahmedabad in April 1982.
 He has been associated with Rashtriya Swayamsevak Sangh.

 Early career

 He is a builder by profession.
 He is a trustees of the Vishv Umiya Foundation, which is constructing the world's tallest temple of Jagat Janani Maa Umiya at Vishv Umiyadham and he is also a Trustee of Sardardham.
 He is a follower of Akram Vignan Movement founded by Dada Bhagwan.
 He is interested in cricket and badminton.